 Rationale

 This standard was developed to fulfil the need for mission planning interoperability among agencies and space system users at the level of exchanged planning requests and plans.
-Additionally, it provides service specifications that facilitate interoperability between missions and systems within an agency and that promote the development of re-usable infrastructure for space systems.
+Additionally, it provides service specifications that facilitate interoperability between missions and systems within an agency and that promotes the development of re-usable infrastructure for space systems.